Gluten-Free Salted Caramel Pecan Bars

 • Honey.
 One of the ways we can make pecan bars without corn syrup is swapping it out for honey and brown sugar.
 It still caramelizes and thickens to make gorgeous salted caramel pecan filling you’ll dream about.

 • Pecans.
 Can’t make pecan bars without pecans!
-I like roughly chopping the pecans so they’re easier to distribute over the crust.
+I like roughly chopping the pecans so they’re easier to distribute over the flaky crust.
 It also makes them a little easier to cut into squares later.

-How To Make Salted Caramel Pecan Bars, Step-By-Step:
+How To Make Salted Caramel Pecan Bars, Step-By-Step

-3. Add flour and salt and mix on low speed just until the flour is moistened and there are small crumbly pieces of dough.
+2. Mix Up The Crust.
+In a stand mixer (or large bowl with a hand mixer), cream the butter, brown sugar, and sugar.
+Beat 1-2 minutes, or until light, creamy, and fluffy.
+Add flour and salt and mix on low speed just until the flour is moistened and there are small crumbly pieces of dough.
 (Don’t overbeat to make the mixture come together–it should be crumbly)

-5. Using the back of a flexible spatula, your fingers, or the bottom of a glass or measuring cup, pat out the shortbread crust mixture until it’s smooth on top, making sure the crust extends all the way to the borders of the pan.
+3. Prepare For Baking.
+Pour the crumbly crust mixture out into your prepared pan.
+Using the back of a flexible spatula, your fingers, or the bottom of a glass or measuring cup, pat out the shortbread crust mixture until it’s smooth on top, making sure the crust extends all the way to the borders of the pan.
 (So the filling doesn’t seep through later).
+Use a fork to gently prick the crust 9-12 times or so to allow air to escape as it bakes (so it doesn’t puff up in the oven).

-To Make The Salted Caramel Pecan Bar Filling:
+Then, Make The Salted Caramel Pecan Filling

-2. Whisk over medium heat until the mixture comes to a boil.
+1. Make The Caramel Mixture.
+While the crust bakes, make the filling.
+In a medium saucepan, combine butter, brown sugar, honey, cream, and salt.
+Whisk over medium heat until the mixture comes to a boil.
 Boil just 3 minutes, whisking regularly.
 (The surface should look foamy and slightly lighter in color than before.)

-3. Remove from the heat and stir in chopped pecans and vanilla, stirring well to coat the pecans fully in the salted caramel mixture.
+2. Finish The Filling.
+Remove from the heat and stir in chopped pecans and vanilla, stirring well to coat the pecans fully in the salted caramel mixture.
 (You’ll notice the caramel mixture has thickened)

-5. Bake at 350 degrees for 10-12 minutes, or until the edges are just set and the center is still slightly wobbly.
+4. Bake at 350 degrees for 10-12 minutes, or until the edges are just set and the center is still slightly wobbly.
 (This wobbly center is important, since the bars will continue to cook for a few minutes once you pull them out of the oven.
 If your center doesn’t have any wobble at all, the bars may set up more stiff and chewy than soft and gooey.)

-How To Tell When Pecan Bars Are Done:
+How To Tell When Pecan Bars Are Done

 The edges should be set and the center should *just* wiggle in the center.
 The bars will continue to cook for a few minutes after you’ve pulled them out of the oven, so you want the center to be a little wiggly.
 If you over-bake them, the filling may end up stiff and chewy rather than soft and gooey.

 • Store Your Pecans In The Freezer!
 Most nuts have a high fat content, which means they’re prone to spoiling more quickly.
 You can keep your pecans tasting fresh by storing them in an airtight bag or container in the freezer.
 Pecans will stay fresh about 2 months at room temperature, 9 months in the refrigerator and up to 2 years in the freezer!
-Get more tips for storing pecans here.

 • Use Softened (Not Warm!)
 Butter For The Shortbread Crust.
 Butter temperature is critical for getting light, flaky gluten-free shortbread crust.
 You’re aiming for softened, which means the butter should still be cool to the touch and indent slightly when gently pressed with your finger.
 Your finger shouldn’t easily sink into the butter or look shiny or greasy (too warm!) and the butter shouldn’t be rock solid from the fridge.